JBEI/edd/README.md

    At the time of writing, a successful build and migration/indexing processes may take upwards of 30-40 minutes, so leave some overhead and plan for EDD to be down for about an hour.
-2. Make sure you're targeting the correct docker machine.
+2. Make sure you're targeting the correct Docker machine.
 In the development example above, you'd run: eval `$(docker-machine env default)`
-3. Stop the current instance and all supporting services: `docker-compose down`
-4. Consider backing up the database in case of unanticipated migration failures.
+3. Run `git status` and make a note of the result in case you need to abort the upgrade for any reason.
-5. Get the latest code: `git checkout [branch]`
+4. Get the latest code: `git checkout [branch]`.
-6. Rebuild the Docker images.
-This step can often be skipped, but it's safest to execute it anyway in case EDD's dependencies have changed: `docker-compose build`
+5. Rebuild the Docker images.
+This step can often be skipped, but it's safest to execute it anyway in case EDD's dependencies have changed: `docker-compose build`.
+Rebuilding will go quickly in cases where there's little work to do, at other times this step may take upwards of 30 minutes, but is safe to perform while EDD's Docker containers are still runnning.
+6. Stop the current instance and all supporting services: `docker-compose down`
+7. Back up EDD's database in case of any unanticipated migration failures.
-7. Restart EDD and supporting services. `docker-compose up -d`.
+8. Restart EDD and supporting services. `docker-compose up -d`.
 This will take longer than normal following an upgrade, since Docker will automatically run any pending database migrations, relaunch the containers, and rebuild the SOLR indexes.
 You can watch the `appserver` container's log for a good overview of progress, e.g. `docker-compose logs -f appserver`
-8. Log into the web interface and exercise a few features to confirm the upgrade was successful.
+9. Log into the web interface and exercise a few features to confirm the upgrade was successful.

 ---------------------------------------------------------------------------------------------------